Andriy852/PodcastsAnalysis/README.md

 ### Source:
 The data was downloaded on kaggle website: https://www.kaggle.com/datasets/thoughtvector/podcastreviews/versions/28 in the sqlite format.
 We turned the required tables into separate csv files for our analysis.
-Reviews table in csv format was too big to upload to github.
-Therefore, we split it into 7 separate files and then concatenated in the notebook.

 To run the notebook, install the following dependencies: